 How To Manage your Programs and Windows Features in Windows

 One of our readers asked us to share all the Windows tools you can use to take quick screenshots of your screen.
-We've done a bit of testing and experimentation and we've found four different ways for taking all kinds of screenshots, without using third-party programs.
+We've done a bit of testing and experimentation and we've found six different ways for taking all kinds of screenshots, without using third-party programs.
 Here's how to take screenshots in Windows 8 and Windows 8.1.

 Windows 8.1 comes with a bundle of many apps, from Sports and News to Finance and Health & Fitness.
 Chances are you are going to stumble upon some interesting content while using these apps, and you may want to quickly share a screenshot with it.
 Traditionally this meant using the PrtScn key, saving the screenshot in an image editor and then using another program to email the screenshot.
 Sounds like too much hassle, right?
 One of the great things about working with modern apps in Windows 8.1 is that you can quickly share screenshots with anyone.
 Here’s how it works.

 I bet most of you enjoy watching movies on your computers and devices, both when at home and while travelling.
 With the help of the Video app you can watch all kinds of movies both from your PC and your tablet.
 This friendly modern app also enables you to organize your movies in a digital library.
 Without further ado, let's see how to use the Video app to play your local video library.